matrix-org/matrix-spec-proposals/proposals/2451-remove-query_auth-federation-endpoint.md

 ## Alternatives

-The endpoint could be deprecated in removed in a future version of the specification.
+The endpoint could be deprecated and removed in a future version of the specification.

 ## Security considerations